 Additionally, the carrying handle makes it easier to transport the eggs from the cooler to the cooking area of your campsite.

 I have had a few sets of these in the past and they are a quality investment to add to your camping arsenal.

 If your truck camper doesn’t already come with one, opt for this double burner stove from Coleman.

-Pro Tip: Double burners is a must!
-After a long day of activity you come back to the campsite hungry, and the last thing you want to do is make dinner one pan at a time.
+Pro Tip: Double burners are a must!
+After a long day of activity, you come back to the campsite hungry, and the last thing you want to do is make dinner one pan at a time.

 This stove’s separate burner controls let you boil noodles and slowly warm sauce at the same time.
 Awesome!

 The stainless steel design makes it easy to clean and sets up simply with a trifold design to prevent any sizzles from splashing outside the plan.